djaus2/BruceEckel.github.io/_posts/2017-01-07-a-canonical-equals-for-java.md

 to write a better `equals()`.

 The following examples compare different versions of the `Equality` class.
-To prevent duplicate code we'll build the examples using the *Factory* method design pattern.
+To prevent duplicate code we'll build the examples using the *Factory Method* design pattern.
 The `EqualityFactory` interface simply provides a `make()` method to produce an `Equality` object, so a different `EqualityFactory` can produce a different subtype of `Equality`: